simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

 Make a list of open ports/servicenames and compare it to business requirements.
 If we do not recognize a service or port, make a note and look it up, if it is a business requirement make note of it and put it in a list with the other business required services.

-Once we have our list of required services, it should be easy to have a list of un-needed services.
+Once we have our list of required services, it should be easy to have a list of unneeded services.
 Instead of blocking the port on the firewall, we will be stopping the services.

 We can use
 ```